Michael Brantley Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings (2022)

-- The Yankees pitching staff was fifth in MLB last season with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff was fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.

 - The Yankees' 3.31 team ERA ranked third among all MLB pitching staffs.

-- Yankees pitchers combined to allow 157 home runs (one per game), the seventh-fewest in the big leagues.
+- Yankees pitchers combined to allow 157 home runs (one per game), the seventh-fewest in baseball.

-- Severino gets the start for the Yankees, his 17th of the season.
-He is 4-8 with a 6.64 ERA and 71 strikeouts through 81 1/3 innings pitched.
+- King makes the start for the Yankees, his fourth of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts in 73 2/3 innings pitched.

-- The right-hander's most recent time out came on Monday against the Detroit Tigers, when he tossed seven scoreless innings while allowing five hits.
+- His most recent time out was on Tuesday against the Detroit Tigers, when the righty threw four scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.